Welcome to Class 4

 In Maths we will continue to develop our counting skills to 100 and beyond, not only forward and backwards in 1s, but also in 2s, 3s, 5s and 10s.
 Part of this will relate to being able to quickly derive facts associated with the 2s, 5s and 10s times table but it will also link to the operations of multiplication and division and solving problems involving these.
 The children will have the opportunity to further practise and consolidate last term's work on fractions, in addition to understanding simple equivalent fractions.
 Work will also continue on measures, in particular length and capacity as well as money.

-In RE we will learn about who we are and what we believe.
+In RE we will learn about Religious Signs and Symbols.

-In Art we will be looking at colour and how these can be made and used to create striking images.
+In Art we will be looking at colour, Self Portraiture and flags.

 You may find the following websites useful.

-P.E. lessons will take place on Monday afternoon - this term children will need both indoor and outdoor PE kit.
+P.E. lessons will take place on Thursday this term.
+Children will need both indoor and outdoor PE kit.

 Please make sure that all P.E. uniform (black shorts and white t-shirt) is clearly labelled.
 Children are not allowed to wear earrings for P.E and hair should be tied back.
 Outdoor PE kit consists of tracksuit bottoms and top and trainers.